Make a Difference at Literacy Pittsburgh

 Volunteers are the core of our program.
 They bring optimism and enthusiasm, create positive energy, and provide the opportunity for our students to make profound changes in their lives.

 We always welcome new volunteers to support our organization.
 Becoming a Literacy Pittsburgh volunteer allows you to meet inspiring people with diverse experiences and grounds you with a sense of purpose.
 Our volunteer program provides you with an opportunity for personal and professional growth, and allows you to see the impact of your actions.

 Last year, more than 700 volunteers gave 74,000 hours to help our students succeed.

 Tutoring is the most popular activity for volunteers.
 Volunteer tutors who teach Literacy Pittsburgh students receive nine hours of training in teaching methods.
 After completing their training, tutors are matched with a student or group of students.
-Tutors are asked to hold two sessions totaling four hours a week and to make a six-month commitment.
+Tutors are asked to hold two sessions totaling four hours a week and to make at least a six-month commitment.
 Students and tutors meet on days and times and in public locations that are mutually convenient.
 No previous teaching experience is required; however, new volunteer tutors must possess or be working toward earning a four-year college degree.* You are not required to speak a foreign language to be a tutor of a foreign-born student.

 As a tutor, you will receive a great deal of support from our experienced staff.
 You will receive materials as well as training and guidance in teaching techniques, lesson plan preparation, and ways to handle any challenges you may encounter.